"[I'm] very much waiting for you guys to finish in a sea of shitcoins."

 Though bitcoin developers are worried about cryptocurrency privacy, and bulletproofs could help significantly with that, there are still major drawbacks.
 Bulletproof transactions are still too big.
 Even though the tech is more scalable, bulletproofs require a lot more room on the blockchain than normal transactions.
 And with users already very concerned about how big existing blockchains are getting, it would probably be pretty difficult to get agreement from everyone to make the change.

-Other blockchains might not care about these downsides though.
+might not care about these downsides though.
 Privacy-minded monero and litecoin both plan to add this technology soon.
 And so does grin.
 Its developers are testing bulletproofs to help with its other main feature: enhancing privacy.

 And while bulletproofs might be contentious in bitcoin, grin is a different story.
 For one, because of the above reliance on signature aggregation, grin is more scalable.
 So, bulletproofs increasing the size of transactions is not as big of a deal.